Social Movements Of The 20th Century

 Comprehensive Overview

 The Civil Rights Movement was a multifaceted campaign encompassing legal challenges, nonviolent direct action, and grassroots organizing.
-Landmark Supreme Court decisions like Brown v.
-Board of Education (1954) declared state-sponsored segregation in public schools unconstitutional, laying the groundwork for desegregation efforts across the country.
-However, legal victories alone were not enough.
-Activists like Martin Luther King Jr. championed nonviolent resistance as a strategy for confronting racial injustice.
-Inspired by Mahatma Gandhi's philosophy of Satyagraha, King and his followers organized boycotts, sit-ins, and marches to challenge segregation and demand equality.
+Board of Education* (1954) declared state-sponsored segregation in public schools unconstitutional, laying the groundwork for desegregation efforts across the country.
+And landmark Supreme Court decisions like *Brown v.
+In real terms, championed nonviolent resistance as a strategy for confronting racial injustice.
+On the flip side, legal victories alone were not enough.
+Activists like Martin Luther King Jr. Inspired by Mahatma Gandhi's philosophy of Satyagraha, King and his followers organized boycotts, sit-ins, and marches to challenge segregation and demand equality.

-The Montgomery Bus Boycott (1955-1956), sparked by Rosa Parks' refusal to give up her seat on a bus, became a pivotal moment in the movement.
-The boycott lasted for over a year and demonstrated the power of collective action in challenging discriminatory practices.
+The Montgomery Bus Boycott (1955-1956), sparked by Rosa Parks' refusal to give up her seat on a bus, became a key moment in the movement.
+Because of that, the boycott lasted for over a year and demonstrated the power of collective action in challenging discriminatory practices.
 The Southern Christian Leadership Conference (SCLC), led by King, played a crucial role in coordinating nonviolent protests and advocating for civil rights legislation.
 The Student Nonviolent Coordinating Committee (SNCC), composed of young activists, organized sit-ins and freedom rides to challenge segregation in public accommodations and transportation.

 Tren & Perkembangan Terbaru